 Southdale Pediatrics strives to support our breastfeeding mothers.
 Our board-certified lactation consultant, Lisa Kroening, CPNP, IBCLC offers in-office lactation support in the newborn period.
 Your pediatrician may suggest a visit with Lisa to assist with feeding difficulties, and families are more than welcome to make an appointment with her as well.
 Lisa has over fifteen years of experience as a lactation consultant at Southdale Pediatrics.
 While breastmilk has some nutritional advantages, we support all families in their decision about breastmilk and/or formula for their infants.

-Lactation visits are billed through your infant’s health insurance plan.
-We are unable to bill through mom’s insurance.
+Lactation visits are billed through your infant’s health insurance plan and your copay or deductible benefits may be applied.
+We are unable to bill through mom’s insurance as a lactation consult visit.
 Please check with your carrier regarding coverage for these visits.

 Vitamin D supplementation

 Vitamin D is an important vitamin to support bone growth and mineralization in infants.
 We recommend that all infants who are breastfed receive 400 IU of vitamin D daily.
 This is available as an over-the-counter vitamin drop.